System Design Space

 Length: 196 pages

-A practical introduction from Eve Porcello and Alex Banks: graph theory, schema, queries/mutations/subscriptions and the Apollo Client.
+A practical introduction from Eve Porcello and Alex Banks: GraphQL language, schema as contract, resolvers, Apollo Server/Client, query-complexity limits, and operational discipline.

 Original